microsoft/datashaper/javascript/schema/docs/report/schema.api.md

     };
 }

-// Warning: (ae-missing-release-tag) "EncodeArgs" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "EncodeDecodeArgs" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export interface EncodeArgs {
+export interface EncodeDecodeArgs {
-    applyMapping: boolean;
     // (undocumented)
     codebook: CodebookSchema;
+    // (undocumented)
+    strategy: CodebookStrategy;
 }

 // Warning: (ae-missing-release-tag) "EraseArgs" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)